 - Site Administrator: This product-specific role is responsible for the maintenance of Course Evaluations, including contributing to controlling settings, determining users and permissions, and understanding the detailed functionality of the tool.
 The Site Administrator is responsible for communicating choices concerning the platform to relevant stakeholders on campus.
 We recommend that there are between 1-3 Site Administrators for Course Evaluations.
 Sometimes, a campus distributes these duties over 2 - 3 people.
 For instance, a subject-matter expert in Institutional Effectiveness or Academic Affairs and an administrative assistant for support and maintenance.

-- Data Manager: Your Data Manager is an individual on your campus responsible for extracting the required data from the Campus Source System and transferring it to Campus Labs.
+- Data Manager: Your Data Manager is an individual on your campus responsible for extracting the required data from the Campus Source System and transferring it to Anthology.
 This person will have a thorough understanding of the selected exchange type (sFTP, API or Manual) as well as have access and familiarity with the SIS, EPR or other source system which data will be extracted from.
-If you need assistance in identifying your data manager, please contact your Campus Labs consultant.
+If you need assistance in identifying your data manager, please contact your Anthology consultant.

 How to contact support:

 - Phone: 716-270-0000 (8 am - 8 pm EST)

 - Chat by selecting any of our support site resources (9 am – 5 pm EST)

 - As a new site administrator, you can familiarize yourself with the Course Evaluations product by completing a series of three trainings.
 These trainings were designed for newly implementing campuses, however, they contain important information for anyone who is new to the platform: